 1. You have no clue what “hashtag” means or how to use it

+To you, this symbol # is probably just a pound sign, not a hashtag.
 You see the word everywhere and ask a friend about it.
 After the initial shock and disbelief of your naiveté, the pal explains that hashtag is a type of label or tag used on social media sites Twitter, Facebook, and Instagram.
 It’s used to mark something belonging to a specific category.
 Searching for that hashtag (a number sign or pound sign precedes it), will find each message pertaining to that theme.
 Because of the widespread use, the hashtag was added to the Oxford English Dictionary in 2014.
 If you have no online social media presence and Twitter, Facebook and Instagram aren’t in your vocabulary; this could be why you’re clueless.
+Hopefully, now you understand what it means and will be able to identify what it means when someone writes #TechDino on your photos.

 3. You remember when computer memory was a whopping 64K and storage was a tape recorder or cartridge

-In the days of computer infancy, circa early 1980’s, those features seemed pretty cool.
+In the days of computer infancy, circa the early 1980s, those features seemed pretty cool.
 Operating systems were MS-Dos based (yes, this was before Windows) and sometimes quirky.
-Remember the Commodore 64, the 8-bit computer introduced in 1982, which became the most popular personal computer of the 1980’s?
+Remember the Commodore 64, the 8-bit computer introduced in 1982, which became the most popular personal computer of the 1980s?
 Or my personal favorite, the rare and not supported for long, Timex-Sinclair 2068 color computer?
 There were cartridge slots for games and utility programs and many used tape recorders for storage.

 4. You own either an electronic typewriter or a classic manual and still use it